Michael J Pollard, Veteran Character Actor, Dies At 80

 The film would be nominated for all the major awards at the 40th Academy Awards, including Pollard’s nod for Best Supporting Actor.
 However, only Estelle Parsons (Best Supporting Actress) and Burnett Guffey (Best Cinematography) won.
 However, Pollard did win a BAFTA for the film.

-Pollard in Later Years
+Pollard In Later Years

 Pollard never quite reached the highs of Bonnie and Clyde again, although he kept working as steadily as he had before.
 He worked regularly in TV and movies throughout the 70s and 80s.
-While he didn’t appear on as wide (and as wild) a variety of shows as his costar Sid Haig, he did have a colorful TV career in later years.
+While he didn’t appear on as wide (and as wild) a variety of shows as his costar, horror icon Sid Haig, he did have a colorful TV career in later years.
 He had a recurring role on Toxic Crusaders, for example.
 He also played Mr. Mxyzptlk on Superboy, which we’re just learning was a show (in 1989).

 Pollard’s career began to slow at the turn of the 21st century, though.
 His roles became farther between, although it’s unclear if that were by choice or not.
 The nearly unrecognizable Stucky in House of 1000 Corpses was his prominent role this century.
 His last credited role was in 2012’s The Woods, although IMDB lists a film called The Next Cassavetes as being in post-production.